 Education and Schools in India

-It comes as no surprise that one of the driving forces behind this emerging economy is a strong emphasis on education.
-Indians place a lot of importance on the value of learning, and expats will find schools in India rigorous and challenging for students; though this doesn't necessarily apply to the suffering public school system.
+It comes as no surprise that a strong emphasis on education in India is one of the driving forces behind its emerging economy.
+Indian schools constantly challenge their students to do better – but expats will find that this doesn't necessarily apply to the suffering public school system.

-These institutions cover a variety of curricula, learning environments and teaching philosophies, and expat parents will need to select a school that aligns with their expectations and that suits their budget.
+The curricula, learning environments and teaching philosophies at these institutions vary widely, and expat parents will need to select a school that aligns with their budget and expectations.

 Public schools in India

-While some public schools in India teach in an English medium, most do not; which creates a language barrier that expat children struggle to overcome.
+Some public schools in India teach in English but many don't, which creates a language barrier that expat children struggle to overcome.

 Private schools in India

-Private schooling in India is an umbrella term that includes a broad range of institutions that support all types of curricula such as:
+Private schooling in India is an umbrella term that includes a range of institutions with various curricula, including:

-Alternative learning schools supporting Montessori and Steiner philosophies, among others
+Alternative learning schools that follow the Montessori and Steiner philosophies

-All private schools in India use English as the primary teaching language, with the exception of international schools that opt to instruct in their home-country language.
+Most private schools in India use English as their primary teaching language, with the exception of international schools that use their home country's language as the medium of instruction.

-International students are often unaccustomed to this pressure, and as a result, may feel frustrated and insecure.
-That said, many students rise to the occasion, and not only succeed in Indian private schools, but also greatly benefit from the diverse multicultural environment.
+International students are often unaccustomed to this pressure, and as a result, many feel frustrated and insecure.
+That said, many students rise to the occasion and benefit greatly from learning in a multicultural environment.

 International schools in India

-International schools are an ideal choice for expats who would prefer their children to continue with their home-country curriculum.
-These schools also maintain the primary teaching language of the home country, and tend to employ familiar methods of instruction.
+International schools are ideal for expats who want their children to continue with their home-country curriculum.
+They also maintain their home country's primary teaching language and tend to employ familiar methods of instruction.

-American and British international schools are well-represented in India, and in the larger cities, a number of other countries have opened their own respective houses of learning.
+American and British international schools are well-represented across India and a number of schools representing other countries have opened in larger cities.

-Expats should note that international schools are often the most expensive of all the school types.
+Expats should note, however, that international schools are among the most expensive.